CircuitFlyer/Climb_and_Dive/docs/Power System Information.md

 ## Castle Creations ##

-The Castle Creations Phoenix line of ESC's have additional complexity and warrant a separate discussion.
+The Castle Creations Phoenix EDGE and TALON line of ESC's have additional complexity and warrant a separate discussion.
 A Castle Link USB device and the associated software is required to upload the necessary adjustments to the ESC to make it compatible for use with the Climb_and_Dive timer.
+Unfortunately, The older Castle Creations Phoenix ICE line of ESC's are not the best match for this timer.

 The Throttle must be setup to use **Multi-Rotor** as the Vehicle Type.
 Do *not* use Control Line as a Vehicle Type.
 The governor function of the Climb_and_Dive *timer* must be allowed complete control of the throttle; free from any output delay or input filtering within the ESC.
 The Airplane Vehicle Type is also *not* a viable option.
 Primarily due to the lack of a procedure to match the ESC throttle range to the timers fixed outputs.
 Both Helicopter and External Governor types do *not* have braking enabled.